rewiring-nz/household-model/METHODOLOGY.md

 How much a household is able to self-consume ($E_{self-consumed}$) from their generated solar electricity will influence their savings.

-WWe assume the a self-consumption rate of 50% for appliance electricity needs, and 50% for vehicle electricity needs.
+We assume a self-consumption rate of 50% for appliance electricity needs, and 50% for vehicle electricity needs.
 This is based on the following assumptions:

 - Water heating, which is near a third of average household loads, can be moved almost entirely into the solar window in what is described as a “thermal battery”.
 This is similar to existing “ripple control” used in New Zealand electric water heaters to avoid peak electricity times.
 - Other appliances, such as space heaters, can only be moved a small amount, with significant energy needs being met outside the solar window.